-B) Disable or Turn Off Developer Mode on Chromebook
+B) Disable or Turn Off Developer Mode on the Chromebook

 You can disable Developer mode on Chromebook in two ways.
-First is through Root Shell and second is via warning screen while booting.
+The first is through Root Shell and the second is via a warning screen while booting.
 Let’s check both methods one by one.

 Method 1: Turn off Developer Mode via Root Shell

 First of all, open the Chrome browser.
 Then, press Ctrl + Alt + T to open the Terminal.
-Type following commands in terminal one by one and press Enter.
+Type the following commands in the terminal one by one and press Enter.

 shell crossystem disable_dev_request=1; reboot

-After executing above commands, your Chromebook will restart and powerwash itself.
+After executing the above commands, your Chromebook will restart and powerwash itself.
 And then, it will boot into the normal mode.
-You will have to setup your device again.
+You will have to set up your device again.

 Method 2: Disable Developer Mode via Warning Screen on Boot

-Let’s check second method to turn off Developer Mode on Chromebook.
+Let’s check the second method to turn off Developer Mode on the Chromebook.
 First, turn off your Chromebook completely.
 Then, turn it back ON.
-You will see a warning message on boot screen for 30 seconds.
+You will see a warning message on the boot screen for 30 seconds.

-On warning screen, you will see a message saying “OS verification is OFF.
+On the warning screen, you will see a message saying “OS verification is OFF.
 Press SPACE to re-enable.”
-So, simply press the SPACE button and then, follow on-screen instructions.
-Your Chromebook will restart, powerwash and switch from Developer Mode to the normal mode.
+So, simply press the SPACE button and then, follow the on-screen instructions.
+Your Chromebook will restart, powerwash, and switch from Developer Mode to the normal mode.